 (g) The program manager, or other official responsible for the program, has overall responsibility for acquisition planning.

 (h) For procurement of conventional ammunition, as defined in DoDD 5160.65, Single Manager for Conventional Ammunition (SMCA), the SMCA will review the acquisition plan to determine if it is consistent with retaining national technology and industrial base capabilities in accordance with 10 U.S.C.
 2304(c)(3) and Section 806 of Pub.
 L. 105-261.
-The department or agency--
+The department or agency—

-(i) Shall submit the acquisition plan to the address in (h); and
+(i) Shall submit the acquisition plan to the address in PGI 207.103 (h); and

 (ii) Shall not proceed with the procurement until the SMCA provides written concurrence with the acquisition plan.
 In the case of a non-concurrence, the SMCA will resolve issues with the Army Office of the Executive Director for Conventional Ammunition.